annechanyk/GKE-Transaction-Assistant-Anthosie/README.md

 ## Project Overview
-This project extends the original Bank of Anthos (BOA) sample application by integrating the Smart Transaction Assistant, Anthosie.
+This project extends the original Bank of Anthos (BoA) sample application by integrating the Smart Transaction Assistant, Anthosie.
 This feature provides customers with intelligent, clear, and dynamic analysis of their transaction history using a mock integration with Google's Gemini AI.
 This enhancement transforms the standard transaction list into an interactive, user-friendly experience, demonstrating the power of integrating AI into modern, cloud-native banking applications running on Google Kubernetes Engine (GKE).